 How to fix USB device not recognized in Windows 10?
 The error message is "The last USB device you connected to this computer malfunctioned, and Windows does not recognize it."
-This is the most common USB problems for many users who using Windows 10 system computer.
-On the following guide we will list the best solution to solve USB device not recognized errors.
+This is the most common USB problem for many users who using Windows 10 system computer.
+In the following guide, we will list the best solution to solve the USB device not recognized errors.
 Different types of problems may arise when using drives on Windows 10 and some of them are:

 Problems about USB device not recognized windows 10:

 - External hard drive not recognized by Windows 10: This problem often affects both the external hard drive and the flash drive and to resolve both issues, you can apply the same method.